binwiederhier/ntfy/docs/config.md

 Whatever your reasons may be, there are a few things to consider.

 If you are running ntfy behind a proxy, you should set the `behind-proxy` flag.
-This will instruct the [rate limiting](#rate-limiting) logic to use the `X-Forwarded-For` header as the primary identifier for a visitor, as opposed to the remote IP address.
+This will instruct the [rate limiting](#rate-limiting) logic to use the header configured in `proxy-forwarded-header` (default is `X-Forwarded-For`) as the primary identifier for a visitor, as opposed to the remote IP address.

 If the `behind-proxy` flag is not set, all visitors will be counted as one, because from the perspective of the ntfy server, they all share the proxy's IP address.
-If your proxy or CDN provider uses a custom header to securely pass the source IP/Client IP to your application, you can specify that header instead of using the XFF.
-Using the custom header (unique per provide/cdn/proxy), will disable the use of the XFF header.

-=== "/etc/ntfy/server.yml"
+Relevant flags to consider:

+* `behind-proxy`: if set, ntfy will use the `proxy-forwarded-header` to identify visitors (default: `false`)
+* `proxy-forwarded-header`: the header to use to identify visitors (default: `X-Forwarded-For`)
+* `proxy-trusted-addresses`: a comma-separated list of IP addresses that are removed from the forwarded header to determine the real IP address (default: empty)

+=== "/etc/ntfy/server.yml (behind a proxy)"
     ``` yaml
-    # Tell ntfy to use "X-Forwarded-For" to identify visitors
+    # Tell ntfy to use "X-Forwarded-For" header to identify visitors for rate limiting
+    #
+    # Example: If "X-Forwarded-For: 9.9.9.9, 1.2.3.4" is set,
+    #          the visitor IP will be 1.2.3.4 (right-most address).
+    #
     behind-proxy: true
+    ```

+=== "/etc/ntfy/server.yml (with custom header)"
+    ``` yaml
+    # Tell ntfy to use "X-Client-IP" header to identify visitors for rate limiting
+    #
+    # Example: If "X-Client-IP: 9.9.9.9" is set,
+    #          the visitor IP will be 9.9.9.9.
+    #
+    behind-proxy: true
-    proxy-client-ip-header: "X-Client-IP"
+    proxy-forwarded-header: "X-Client-IP"
+    ```

+=== "/etc/ntfy/server.yml (multiple proxies)"
+    ``` yaml
+    # Tell ntfy to use "X-Forwarded-For" header to identify visitors for rate limiting,
+    # and to strip the IP addresses of the proxies 1.2.3.4 and 1.2.3.5
+    #
+    # Example: If "X-Forwarded-For: 9.9.9.9, 1.2.3.4" is set,
+    #          the visitor IP will be 9.9.9.9 (right-most unknown address).
+    #
+    behind-proxy: true
+    proxy-trusted-addresses: "1.2.3.4, 1.2.3.5"
     ```

 ### TLS/SSL